-As the figure also indicates, the synthetic control method provides a reasonably good fit for the (log) per capita GDP trajectories between NICs and their respective synthetic counterparts in the pre-independence period.
-The average pre-independence RMSPE in the full sample is about 0.196, which is quite small but does reflect that NICs already underperformed somewhat relative to their synthetic counterparts in the pre-independence period.
-More specifically, per capita GDP levels in NICs on average lie 3.4% below those of their synthetic versions even in the last 10 years prior to their respective declarations of independence.
-In the post-independence period, however, their under-performance clearly worsens and the average percentage discrepancy increases to -29.4%.
-Interestingly, NICs generally do not appear to recover in the longer run as the negative aggregate independence dividend equals -29.5% in the $30^{th}$ post-independence year.
-In other words, when their country celebrates its $30^{th}$ birthday, inhabitants of NICs typically experience per capita GDP levels which lie 30% below those of countries which, in all relevant aspects, most closely resembled their own country's economic situation just prior to its decision to secede.
+As the figure also indicates, the synthetic control method provides a reasonably good fit for the per capita GDP trajectories between NICs and their synthetic counterparts in the pre-independence period.
+The average pre-independence RMSPE in the full sample is about 0.102, which is quite small but does reflect that NICs already underperformed somewhat relative to their synthetic counterparts in the pre-independence period.
+More specifically, per capita GDP levels in NICs on average lie 0.7% below those of their synthetic versions even in the last 10 years prior to their respective declarations of independence.
+In the post-independence period, however, their underperformance clearly worsens and the average percentage discrepancy increases to -21%.
+Interestingly, NICs do not appear to recover in the longer run as the population-weighted average independence dividend equals -23.2% in the $30^{th}$ post-independence year.
+In other words, when their country celebrates its $30^{th}$ birthday, inhabitants of NICs typically experience per capita GDP levels which lie 23% below those of countries which, in all relevant aspects, most closely resembled their own country's economic situation just prior to its decision to secede.